sushmaakoju/equation-parser/README.md

 # A polynomial equation parser for one-dimensional to multi-dimensional valued arrays, matrices.

+### Code of conduct
+Resources were used for specific literature/code, it is provided in the respective implementation file.
+The code provided here is implicitly expected not to be replicated for homeworks, assignments or any other programming work.
+It is welcome to take inspiration, but it is implicitly expected to cite this resource if used for learning, inspiration purposes.
+Please refer a< href="https://github.com/sushmaakoju/parser/blob/master/CODE_OF_CONDUCT.md">code of conduct</a>.

 Implementation of polynomial equation parser algorithms in Python.
 This is a **proof-of-concept** using SymPy, NumPy and a string Parsing algorithm to assign symbols and create equations that can be evaluated by applying data from csv, excel files data-sources.